Fife Folklore Archives

 Folk Collection 55 -- High School Student Folklore Collection.

 Folk Collection 56 -- Central Utah Project: Capturing Utah's share of the Colorado River.
-There is also a robust digital collection for this collection.
+There is also a robust digital collection.

 Folk Collection 57 -- USU Interfaith Initiative Collection.